Scotter Cemetery Policy

 The Council also has responsibilities under the Local Authorities Cemetery Order 1977.
 In the event of any memorial becoming dangerous or defective the Council can, in accordance with the powers and procedures set out in Article 16(2) and Schedule 3 of that Order, give notice to the owner requiring them to repair or to remove the memorial.
 It is important that the owner keeps the Council informed of any change to their address to enable contact to be maintained.

+In essence the Council, as cemetery operator, must do all that is reasonably practicable to ensure that people are not exposed to risks to their health and safety whilst in the cemetery.
 This means that the Council needs to have a strategy for identifying and dealing with memorials that constitute a risk, even though the primary responsibility for memorial safety rests with the owner.
 However, for the avoidance of any doubt, whilst the Council must have such a strategy to identify memorials that constitute a risk (see section 3.4), it is the legal responsibility of the owner to ensure that action is taken to repair the memorial to the required standard and to meet any costs that may be incurred in so doing.

 3.2 Dimensions & Specification

-No memorial or any other article shall be allowed to be erected other than one only of the
+No memorial or any other article shall be allowed to be erected other than one only of the following:

-ii) a memorial vase or tablet not exceeding 30cm (1 foot) in any dimension
+b) a memorial vase or tablet not exceeding 30cm in any dimension placed at the head of the grave.

-The grave identification number (provided to the monumental mason by the Council) is to be
+The grave identification number (provided to the monumental mason by the Council) is to be engraved in small letter/numbers on the rear of the memorial in a visible position.

-All memorials must be constructed and erected/re-erected in accordance with the National
+All memorials must be constructed and erected/re-erected in accordance with the National Association of Monumental Masons (NAMM) Code of Working Practice and all relevant standards in force at the time of construction/erection.

 3.3 Procedures for Memorial Erection